cosmos/governance/proposals/2020-11-inflation-rate-change/README.md

 In this proposal we will be looking at adjusting the inflation rate change variable.

-- When the cosmos hub inflation dynamics were originally designed, the goal was for the hub to go from the minimum rate (7%) to the maximum rate (20%) in roughly one year if a shock unbond occurred.
-Thusly, for the variable “inflation rate change” a value of .13 was chosen.
+- When the cosmos hub inflation dynamics were originally designed, the goal was for the hub to go from the minimum rate (7%) to the maximum rate (20%) in roughly one year after a shock had unbond occurred.
+Thus, for the variable “inflation rate change” a value of .13 was chosen.
 Unfortunately, in practice the variable didn’t work as intended due to the fact the change in the inflation rate for the hub is proportional to the Target Bonded / current bonded ratio.

 **How to select “inflation rate change” AKA Maximum Slope of the inflation curve**